johnfmorton/Craft-MD5-Twig-Filter-Plugin/README.md

 # Craft MD5 Twig Filter Plugin
-This is a plugin for Craft CMS to convert a string to an MD5 has in templates with a Twig filter.
+This is a plugin for Craft CMS to convert a string to an MD5 hash.

 Example usage in a template: